 where $\lambda_1,\lambda_2, \lambda_3, \lambda_4>0$ are trade-off parameters.

-Throughout the experiments, we first pre-train only with the auto-encoders by minimizing ${\mathcal{L}_{AEs}}$, thereupon fitting the pre-trained parameters to initialize the complete model.
-After that, we update all parameters by minimizing the objective function Eq.(\ref{eq2}) with the gradient descent algorithm.
-Once the network converges, the optimal self-expressive coefficient matrix $\boldsymbol{S}$ can be derived, before applying spectral clustering to get final clustering assignments.
-The complete optimization procedure of E$^2$LMVSC is summarized in Algorithm 1.
+Throughout the experiments, we first pre-train only with auto-encoders by minimizing ${\mathcal{L}_{AEs}}$, then fit the pre-trained parameters to initialize the complete model.
+After that, we update all parameters by minimizing objective function Eq.(\ref{eq2}) with the gradient descent algorithm.
+Once the network converges, the optimal self-expressive coefficient matrix $\boldsymbol{S}$ can be derived, before applying spectral clustering to get the final clustering assignments.
+The complete optimization procedure of E$^2$MVSC is summarized in \textbf{Algorithm} \ref{alg1}.